pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/_index.md

 ## Overview

 There are two ways Pulumi can integrate using OpenID Connect.
 Pulumi can operate as an [OIDC provider](/docs/pulumi-cloud/oidc/provider/) issuing signed, short-lived tokens that can be exchanged by short-term credentials from your cloud provider; or as an [OIDC client](/docs/pulumi-cloud/oidc/client/) accepting short-liver OIDC Tokens issued by a trusted OIDC provided to be exchanged by short-liver Pulumi access tokens.

+## Solving the Secret Zero problem

+The integration of different pieces of infrastructure and tools comes with the unavoidable requirement of distributing credentials across all the different pieces that interacts.
+Different mechanisms evolved to make this process simpler, but there is always a last secret to unblock secure access to a secrets vault, this is known as the Secret Zero.

+By relting on OpenId Connect we get to solve the Secret Zero problem while complying to the bases of a Zero Trust model.
+It stablishes a secure mechanism to exchange credentials between Pulumi and other services removing the need of securing that last secret and reducing the risk of leaking a credential that could turn the system vulnerable.